DSIMB/SWORD2/README.md

 To get the full help:
 ```
-$ ./SWORD2.py --help
+$ ./SWORD2.py --help                                                                                                                                                        ─╯
-usage: SWORD2.py [-h] (-u UNIPROT_CODE | -p PDB_CODE | -i INPUT_FILE) [-c PDB_CHAIN] -o OUTPUT
+usage: SWORD2.py [-h] (-u UNIPROT_CODE | -p PDB_CODE | -i INPUT_FILE) [-c PDB_CHAIN] [-x CPU] -o OUTPUT

+SWORD2: SWift and Optimized Recognition of protein Domains.
+The SWORD2 partitioning algorithm produces multiple alternative
+domain assignments for a given protein structure.
+This unique approach handles ambiguous protein structure partitioning,
+admitting several solutions.
+The decomposition of the protein structure
+into domains is achieved through the hierarchical clustering of Protein Units,
+evolutionarily preserved structural descriptors at the interface between
+secondary structures and domains.

 options:
   -h, --help            show this help message and exit
   -u UNIPROT_CODE, --uniprot-code UNIPROT_CODE
                         AlphaFold Uniprot Accession Id.
                         The corresponding structure will be downloaded from the AlphaFold database.
   -p PDB_CODE, --pdb-code PDB_CODE
                         PDB code.
                         The corresponding structure will be downloaded from the PDB database.
   -i INPUT_FILE, --input-file INPUT_FILE
                         Path to an input PDB or mmCIF file.

+optional arguments:
   -c PDB_CHAIN, --pdb-chain PDB_CHAIN
                         PDB chain.
 Default is A.
+  -x CPU, --cpu CPU     How many CPUs to use.
+                        Default all (0).
+                        Max on this computer is: 8

+required arguments:
   -o OUTPUT, --output OUTPUT
                         Output directory.
-Results will be generated inside.
+                        Results will be generated inside in a dedicated directory
+                        named after OUTPUT/PDBCODE_CHAIN/
 ```